-- 1. Log off the cluster nodes and the storage nodes. - 2.
-To turn the cluster nodes off with Cluster System Management (CSM) installed on the management node, at the command prompt, type rpower off -A

-Note: If CSM is not installed on the management node, turn off the power switch for each individual cluster node.
+- 1. Log off the cluster nodes and the storage nodes. - To turn the cluster nodes off with Cluster System Management (CSM) installed on the management node, at the command prompt, type rpower -a off - power -a orr - Note: If CSM is not installed on the management node, turn off the power switch for each individual cluster node.

 - 3. Turn off the power for the following devices:

 - storage nodes

-- · management node
+- management node

-- · storage controllers
+- storage controllers

-- · storage expansion units
+- storage expansion units

 - 4. Turn off the power switch for the power distribution units or unplug, from the power distribution unit, the devices that have no power switch.

-- To turn off the power distribution units, unplug the power cables from the wall outlet
+- To turn off the power distribution units, unplug the power cables from the wall outlet.

 - The following devices have no power switch and must be unplugged if the power distribution units are not turned off:

 - KVM switch

 - Cisco 10/100 switch

-- Cisco Gigabit switch
+- Cisco 10/100/1000 Mb switch

 - In-Reach terminal server

 - 5. Unplug the power distribution unit power cables from the wall outlet.